Department of Sociology, Anthropology, Social Work and Criminal Justice

 Minimum Hours Required For Graduation: 130

-A minor consists of Criminal Justice 200, 210, and 12 additional hours selected from upper-division criminal justice courses.
+B.A. or B.S.
+Curriculum.
+A minor consists of Criminal Justice 200, 210, and 12 additional hours selected from upper division criminal justice courses.

 No minor is offered in Social Work.